KMDWorkZone/odata4-api-documentation/README.md

-# odata4-api-documentation
+# OData4 documentation
-Documentation for the WorkZone OData4 API
+See the wiki for general documentation.

+See project OnBehalfOfAsyncOdata4 for getting started with WorkZone OData..